BIATeam/BIADocs/docs/60-Migration/90-Only for BIATeam/10-PackageTheFramework.md

   - **..\BIADemo\Angular\src\app\shared\bia-shared\components\layout\ultima\footer\ultima-footer.component.html**
   - And Replace all copyright ex: ```<Copyright>Copyright © TheBIADevCompany 2024</Copyright>``` by ```<Copyright>Copyright © TheBIADevCompany 2025</Copyright>```
 - Test Authentication AD Group + ReadOnly Database + Unitary Test

+## Publish bia-ng:
+- Move your terminal location to Angular folder : cd Angular
+- Switch the angular application to use bia-ng references in imports by executing the switch-to-bia-ng.ps1 script.
+- Build the bia-ng lib by executing : ng build bia-ng --production
+- Start the application and fix errors if needed.
+- Publish the lib by executing :
+  - cd dist/bia-ng
+  - npm publish --access public
+- Update the dependency to bia-ng in package.json by the new version.

+# Test the deployment:
 - COMMIT BIADemo
 - Test a deployment in INT, UAT and PRD.